josemorenoasix/MegaFuse/README.md

 The downloader will assign a higher priority to the requested chunk, and prefetch the remaining data.
 This allows also fast streaming of video files without prior encoding.

+To compile on OS X, you need additional packages, I suggest using [Homebrew](http://brew.sh) After setting up Homebrew, install additional package by the following command:

+	brew install cryptopp curl berkeley-db freeimage readline

+then install OSXFuse from [here](http://osxfuse.github.io) OSXFuse need further configuration:
+Modify a value in both /usr/local/include/fuse/fuse.h & /usr/local/include/osxfuse/fuse/fuse.h:
+#define FUSE_USE_VERSION 21 > 26 (change from 21 to 26)

+to compile:

+	make

+it will create an executable file called MegaFuse.
+If you're lazy, here is my [compiled binary](https://mega.nz/#!gEwgiYiJ!oybWCZxyGG24dn2Ri3fkcy7q675HXml0xJzNJKn66D8)

-please edit your config file "megafuse.conf" before running, you have to change at least your username and password.
+Please edit your config file "megafuse.conf" before running, you have to change at least your username and password.
 The mountpoint must be an empty directory.
-By default on debian system you need to be root to mount a fuse filesystem.
-Optionally you can add this tool to /etc/fstab but this is untested,yet.
+Optionally you can add this tool to /etc/fstab but this is untested,yet. to run,just

-to run,just

-	make
 	./MegaFuse

-to compile on debian or ubuntu you need these additional packages:

-	apt-get install libcrypto++ libcurl4-openssl-dev libdb5.1++-dev libfreeimage-dev libreadline-dev libfuse-dev

 you can pass additional options to the fuse module via the command line option -f. example: